Review

 Our Verdict

-Cal AI is a decent photo-based calorie tracker with a clean interface, but it lacks coaching, has accuracy concerns with complex meals, and collects user data for model training.
-For users who want a simple snap-and-log workflow and don't need coaching, Cal AI works.
-For users who want verified accuracy, a voice coach, and data privacy, GAYA is the better choice.
+Cal AI is a popular photo-based calorie tracker with a clean interface and multiple logging methods including barcode scanning and manual search.
+However, it lacks coaching, has accuracy concerns with complex meals, and uses your food photos for ML model training.
+For users who want a simple logging workflow, Cal AI works.
+For users who want database-verified accuracy, a voice coach, and stronger privacy, GAYA is the better choice.

 What Does Cal AI Actually Do?

 How Accurate Is Cal AI?
-Our Testing Results
+What Reviewers Found

 Does Cal AI Have Coaching or Personalized Guidance?